signalscorps/file2stix/docs/extractions.md

 If this IPv4 address (`198.51.100.3`) was later detected in another data source imported to file2stix and that report was marked `TLP:WHITE`, the existing SDO would be used (and updated) to represent the extraction (in this case the SDO with `id` = `ff26c055-6336-5bc5-b98d-13d6226742dd` would be updated).

-For Reports marked TLP White, STIX 2.1 Objects representing extracted values do not contain a `created_by_ref` property.
+For Reports marked TLP White, STIX 2.1 Objects representing extracted values (not the Report Object itself) do not contain a `created_by_ref` property.
 Extractions can be attributed to an identity using the SRO linking it to the Report SDO (see: Relationships).

+As a result, confidence and custom whitelists cannot be applied to Reports marked TLP:WHITE.

 ### `TLP:GREEN`, `TLP:AMBER` or `TLP:RED`